ToolsBros is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more.

 The Milwaukee M18 2630-20 is a battery-powered circular saw that runs on a brushless motor that makes its operation more reliable.
 And just like how it’s a noticeable feature, how lightweight it feels is also quite remarkable.

-Not only does that reduce the fatigue and strain on your wrist, but it also gives you the ability to work around tighter angles –something that many corded saws won’t allow you the flexibility to do.
+Not only does that reduce the fatigue and strain on your wrist, but it also gives you the ability to work around tighter angles –something that many corded circular saws won’t allow you the flexibility to do.

 Running on a 5 amp motor, this saw can spin its blade at a speed of 3500 RPM, and the Redlink Plus intelligence enhances performance through the advanced electronic system.